-The federal government’s appropriations run out on September 30, 2023.
-Prospects are waning for Congress to pass any spending bill or continuing resolution to keep the federal government funded without a shutdown.
 It is not always clear what funding will be available during a shutdown, or how long any such funding would last following the closure of the federal government.
 To predict the impacts of a shutdown on affordable housing programs, we can look to lessons learned from previous shutdowns and HUD has released an updated Contingency Plan describing their plan for agency operations during any upcoming shutdown.
 New multi-year appropriations that began in 2019 may allow HUD to remain operational for a short period of time after October 1st; however, in past shutdowns, only a “skeleton” staff has been available to continue operations for the entire agency and the activities that agency staff undertake during a shutdown is limited.

 Continued HUD operations

-HUD will not be entirely closed during a federal government shutdown, but the majority of HUD staff will be furloughed, and the activities undertaken by the remaining staff will be severely limited.
+HUD would not be entirely closed during a federal government shutdown, but the majority of HUD staff will be furloughed, and the activities undertaken by the remaining staff would be severely limited.
 This will impact the ability of purchasers of HUD-assisted properties to work with HUD on required elements of upcoming closings and the ability of owners to work with HUD staff in connection with continued project operations.

 The major categories of activities that will continue during a shutdown are: